 How do you make the BEST potato pancakes?

-If you want to make the best potato pancakes, I have three tips for you:
+I have three tips for you:

 - Extract as much liquid from the potato/onion mixture as you can, by placing the mixture in a colander and repeatedly pressing on it with your hands.
 The drier the mixture, the crispier the pancakes will be.

 - Don’t add flour to the mixture!
 When you don’t add flour, the latkes taste much better.
 They are a bit more fragile, but nothing that one can’t handle.
-My beloved grandma Chava never added flour to her latkes.
+My beloved grandma Chava never added flour to her recipe.
 She considered it as something that only lazy housewives would do, and she was not lazy! 😀

 - Fry them in hot oil until VERY crispy.
 You want the lacy edges to be brown.
 Proper brown, not golden brown.
 The middle can be golden brown.